tychonievich/graphics/markdown/book/color.md

 Color is more complicated than you think it is, and much of that complication will matter in computer graphics.

+# Overview

+- Perceptual light is comprised of many photons, each with a single wavelength.
+- Three types of cones dominate our color vision.
+Rods are ineffective except in very dim situations.
+- Each cone responds to photons with a range of wavelengths
+    - The L cones respond to the longest wavelengths: roughly 470–655nm
+    - The M cones respond to the medium wavelengths: roughly 455–620nm
+    - The S cones respond to the shortest wavelengths: roughly 405–500nm
+- Perceptually, color is split between chromaticity and luminosity
+    - Luminosity is perceived overall brightness
+        - This is relative to other nearby illumination
+        - Some wavelengths look brighter than others: 560nm (yellowish-green) is the brightest-looking
+        - The eye is better at distinguishing shades of darker luminosity than brighter luminosity
+    - Chromaticity is perceived color
+        - Chromaticity is defined by relative responsiveness of L, M, and S cones, which can be represented by a normalized vector like $\frac{(L,M,S)}{L+M+S}$
+        - The set of all normalized 3-vectors makes up a triangle.
+        - Because of responsiveness overlap, no light can cause the M cone to respond without also having L and/or S response.
+Thus, normalized vectors like $(0,1,0)$ cannot be created by any visual phenomenon.
+        - Plotting all pure-wavelength light within the triangle shows a curved line, something like a lopsided horseshoe.
+Any point inside that horseshoe can be created by some combination of light, and except at the edges by many different combinations of light.
+        - The perceived importance of color is not linear, so the most popular chromaticity diagrams (like CIE 1931s's $xy$ diagram) incorporate a nonlinear scaling factor
+- Light-emitting displays (including most current screens) present a subset of chromaticities by mixing three colors of light
+    - Single-wavelength lights are impractical to engineer at display scales, so the primary colors emit a narrow band of wavelengths instead, meaning their chromaticities are in the interior of the chromaticity diagram, not on its edges
+    - The eye is not very sensitive to the most-blue and most-red visible wavelengths, so using them is energy-inefficient
+    - The chromaticity diagram has a curved boundary, while three primary colors gives a triangle inside it.
+No finite number of primary colors can represent every chromaticity.
+    - We generally call the light-emissive primary colors Red, Green, and Blue or RGB.
+Red mostly stimulates L cones, Blue mostly stimulates S cones, and Green is a compromise point in the curved region of the diagram stimulating M strongly, L less strongly, and S only a little.
+- Light-absorbing displays (primarily color printers) present a subset of chromaticities by combining pigments that absorb different subsets of light.
+    - The most popular pigments are
+        - Cyan (C), which absorbs most wavelengths that primarily trigger the L cone
+        - Magenta (M), which absorbs most wavelengths that primarily trigger the M cone
+        - Yellow (Y), which absorbs most wavelengths that primarily trigger the S cone
+        - Black (K), which absorbs all of the visible spectrum
+    - To be able to present bright colors, the absorbtion profiles should have minimal overlap.
+But because pigments do not have crisp wavelength boundaries, that means some wavelengths aren't fully absorbed even if CMY are applied at full strength.
+This is one reason that black is included (another reason is cost, as black is inexpensive to produce and popular in practice).
+    - Because black absorbs some light that the other primaries don't, it can be thought of as a fourth print primary color that expands the set of representable chromaticities.
+However, it can only be used for that purpose if the color is not bright, and its contributions are relatively small.
+    - $\displaystyle\begin{array}{l}R \approx 1-C-K\\G \approx 1-M-K\\B \approx 1-Y-K\end{array}$<br/> but these simulated RGB primaries each cover a much wider set of wavelengths than those used in light-emitting displays so the resulting representable chromaticities are a smaller subset of those possible in nature.
+    - Using more pigments both allows a better approximation of the curved chromaticity diagram and allows narrower wavelength specificity, moving the covered region close to the edges of the diagram.
+- Digital storage of color  ...
+    - ...
+- Digital presentation of color for artists  ...
+    - ...

 # Physics